sumurthy/permission/betaoutput/group_list_channels.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

-> Currrently, only [delegated permissions](../../../concepts/permissions_reference.md) are supported for this operation.
-Future releases will support application permissions.

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|
 |Delegated (work or school account) | Group.Read.All, Group.ReadWrite.All    |
 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | Group.Read.All, Group.ReadWrite.All |

+> Currently, only [delegated permissions](../../../concepts/permissions_reference.md) are supported for this operation.
+Future releases will support application permissions.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->